 MM UT-1.
 Peery Park Infrastructure Fee: The City shall ensure adequate financing for funding of infrastructure improvements to serve the Project area.
 The PPIF shall be calculated prior to the approval of the first entitlements for a development within the Project area, following adoption of the Project.
 All agencies or developers responsible for new development within the Project area shall be conditioned to be subject to payment of its fair share of any impact fees identified under this program.
 The PPIF shall determine the costs of and establish a funding program for capital improvements to upgrade water delivery as needed to serve the demands of new land uses anticipated to occur under the Project.
-As part of the PPIF, a supplemental water system impact fee shall be established to assess developers their proportional cost of water line improvements to accommodate the planned development capacity in Peery Park.
-Each project will be required to prepare a hydraulic analysis to determine the required fire flow requirement for the site.
+As part of the PPIF, a supplemental water system impact fee shall be established to assess developers their proportional cost of water line improvements to prepare a hydraulic analysis to determine the required fire flow requirement for the site.
 As determined by the City, a developer would either pay an impact fee for its proportional share of the cost of Peery Park improvements, or be required to upgrade/replace specific water lines that serve the project site.